-School of Philosophy Department of Philosophy The Assembly of the Department of Philosophy at its meeting of 26.04.2024 decided to offer the following CIVIS courses to students of the ERASMUS+ and ERASMUS+ CIVIS Program during the academic year 2024-2025: 1.(PH 01) 'Philosophy and Science in Edmund Husserl's Phenomenology' (Instructor: Ms Fotini Vassiliou, fvassiliou@philosophy.uoa.gr, during the Fall Semester.
-2. (PH 02-65 $\Phi$ Σ16) 'History of Modern European Philosophy/ Geschichte der neueren europäischen Philosophie' (Instructor: George Iliopoulos (giliop@philosophy.uoa.gr), during the Fall Semester.
-3. (PH 03 (65PH20) 'Introduction to Ancient Greek Philosophy' (Instructor: George Iliopoulos, giliop@philosophy.uoa.gr, during the Spring Semester.
-We would also like to inform you that, within the framework of the new English-speaking specialization of the Postgraduate Studies Program of the Department of Philosophy, the Assembly of the Department of Philosophy has decided to offer the following courses to ERASMUS+ postgraduate students in English: - 1.
+School of Philosophy Department of Philosophy The Department of Philosophy will offer the following courses to students of the ERASMUS+ and ERASMUS+ CIVIS Program during the academic year 2025-2026: - 1.
+(PH 01) 'Philosophy and Science in Edmund Husserl's Phenomenology' Instructor: Ms Fotini Vassiliou, fvassiliou@philosophy.uoa.gr, during the Fall Semester. - 2.
+(PH 02-65PH16) 'History of Modern European Philosophy/ Geschichte der neueren europäischen Philosophie' Instructor: George Iliopoulos, giliop@philosophy.uoa.gr, during the Fall Semester.
+3. (PH 03-65PH20) 'Introduction to Ancient Greek Philosophy' Instructor: George Iliopoulos, giliop@philosophy.uoa.gr, during the Spring Semester.
+4. (PH 04) 'Philosophy of Classical Antiquity' Instructor: Ms Eleni Perdikouri, eperdi@philosophy.uoa.gr, during the Spring Semester.
+We would also like to inform you that, within the framework of the new English-speaking specialization of the Postgraduate Studies Program of the Department of Philosophy, the Department of Philosophy has decided to offer the following courses to ERASMUS+ postgraduate students in English: - 1.
 (HPH01) Ancient Philosophy (Greek Philosophy), during the Fall Semester. - 2.
 (HPH02) Byzantine Philosophy, during the Fall Semester. - 3.
 (HPH03) Post-Byzantine Philosophy, during the Fall Semester. - 4.
 (HPH04) Greek Philosophy and Gender, during the Spring Semester. - 5.
 (HPH05) Greek and Modern Philosophy, during the Spring Semester. - 6.
 (HPH06) Greek Philosophy and Applied Ethics, during the Spring Semester.
 Please, find below the detailed description of the courses offered: UNDERGRADUATE STUDIES For Undergraduate courses in Philosophy in the Department of Philosophy, please note that courses are taught in Greek.
-Consult the STUDENT AND FACULTY HANDBOOK-PHILOSOPHY 2023-2024 (in English) COURSES IN ENGLISH OFFERED TO ERASMUS+ AND CIVIS STUDENTS: DEPARTMENT OF PHILOSOPHY 2024-2025 Philosophy and Science in Edmund Husserl's Phenomenology Instructor: Fotini Vassiliou (fvassiliou@philosophy.uoa.gr) CODE: PH 01 ECTS: 9 Hours: 3 WINTER SEMESTER Course Description:
+Consult the STUDENT AND FACULTY HANDBOOK-PHILOSOPHY (in English) https://en.philosophy.uoa.gr/undergraduate_studies/curriculum COURSES IN ENGLISH OFFERED TO ERASMUS+ AND CIVIS STUDENTS: DEPARTMENT OF PHILOSOPHY 2025-2026 Philosophy and Science in Edmund Husserl's Phenomenology Instructor: Fotini Vassiliou (fvassiliou@philosophy.uoa.gr) CODE: PH 01 ECTS: 9 Hours: 3 WINTER SEMESTER Course Description: